Lab 3 - Circuits

 Note the output in each case and how any overflow is (or is not) handled in the circuit.

-Now modify the adder to add 5-bit numbers instead. *Hint, if “Select/Drag Set” is selected in the draw menu, you may select a portion of the circuit to copy/paste as needed.”
+Now modify the adder to add 5-bit numbers instead.
+You could selact and copy-paste a section of the circuit diagram.

 Run the simulation again and add the following numbers (given in decimal):